-Law No. 37 of 2004 on Bankruptcy and Suspension of Payments (IBL) is the key source of law.
-Law No. 40 of 2007 on Limited Liability Companies as amended by Law No. 11 of 2020 on Job Creation (Indonesian Company Law, ICL), the Indonesian Civil Code (ICC), the Indonesian Commercial Code and the Indonesian Penal/Criminal Code complement and interact with the IBL as there are cross-references between this legislation.
+Law No. 37 of 2004 on Bankruptcy and Suspension of Payments, as replaced by the IBL, is the key source of law.
+Law No. 40 of 2007 on Limited Liability Companies as amended by Law No. 6 of 2023 on the Ratification of Government Regulation No. 2 of 2022 (in lieu of Law No. 11 of 2020 on Job Creation) into Law (Indonesian Company Law (ICL)), the Indonesian Civil Code (ICC), the Indonesian Commercial Code and the Indonesian Penal/Criminal Code complement and interact with the IBL as there are cross-references between this legislation.